Can you be certain your SQL Servers will run well for your clients?

 Redgate also offer Training and Consultancy services to enable users to learn a new Database Lifecycle Management skill in one day.

-Tickets for the public training workshops purchased via eventbrite are non-refundable, but you are welcome to transfer your ticket to a colleague.
+Tickets for events, and public training workshops purchased via eventbrite are non-refundable, but you are welcome to transfer your ticket to a colleague.

 Please get in touch with firstname.lastname@example.org for any queries.